Aliases for SPHK2 Gene

 External Ids for SPHK2 Gene

 This gene encodes one of two sphingosine kinase isozymes that catalyze the phosphorylation of sphingosine into sphingosine 1-phosphate.
 Sphingosine 1-phosphate mediates many cellular processes including migration, proliferation and apoptosis, and also plays a role in several types of cancer by promoting angiogenesis and tumorigenesis.
 The encoded protein may play a role in breast cancer proliferation and chemoresistance.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for SPHK2 Gene

 SPHK2 (Sphingosine Kinase 2) is a Protein Coding gene.
-Diseases associated with SPHK2 include breast cancer.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include NAD+ kinase activity and Ras GTPase binding.
-An important paralog of this gene is AGK.
+Diseases associated with SPHK2 include Alzheimer Disease and Dermatitis, Atopic, 7.
+Among its related pathways are Immune response Fc epsilon RI pathway and Sphingolipid metabolism.
+Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
+An important paralog of this gene is SPHK1.

 Sphingosine kinase (SphK) mediates the conversion of sphingosine to sphingosine-1-phosphate, a key sphingolipid signaling molecule involved in cell growth, survival, differentiation and motility.
-SphK constitutes an important checkpoint in the regulation of circulating levels of ceramide, sphingosine and sphingosine-1-phosphate.
 Two mammalian isoforms have been cloned - SPHK1 and SPHK2.